 Still shivering from the sudden drop in temperature, I ordered a bowl of clam chowder and enjoyed a little people watching.

-Back outside, the members of our group (which included New Hampshire Governor Maggie Hassan) chatted before boarding our trains for home.
+Back outside, the members of our group (which included then-New Hampshire Governor Maggie Hassan) chatted before boarding our trains for home.

 For the return trip, the chairs had helpfully been flipped around so we rode down “backwards.”
 This is crucial for the Jacob’s Ladder portion of the trip!
 It also afforded a lovely view of the ribbon of track winding behind us as we made our way back to the Base.

 Before long we had come down out of the clouds and were nearly back to the station, if not entirely upright.

 The Mount Washington Cog Railway was named a National Historic Engineering Landmark on June 26, 1976, and it really is a treasure.
 By climbing aboard, riders are treated to the same breathtaking thrill-ride today as the railway’s first passengers were nearly 150 years ago, and for those that keep the Cog running, that’s exactly how it’s going to stay.

 So, whether you’re a fan of travel, adventure, nature, science, weather, transportation, history, trains, photography (must I go on?) — a ride on the Cog is a New England experience that’s not to be missed, since it simply cannot be replicated.

 Trips on the Cog run about 3 hours (including an hour at the top) and run from late April to early December, but be sure to call or check online before making your plans.
 Learn more (much more!) at thecog.com.